But Saul increased the more in strength, and confounded the Jews which dwelt at Damascus, proving that this is very Christ. ~Acts 9:22

 We see the surprise in inner strength.

 We are told that Paul confounded the Jews which dwelt at Damascus.
-He surprised them by how well he knew his Bible and his doctrine.
+He surprised them on how well he knew his Bible and his doctrine.
 He spoke with them as one who had been intimately in God’s presence.
 Skeptics, scorners, and sinful men are always surprised when a man of inner strength is challenged.
 They are surprised that he answers them from the Scriptures.
 They are surprised at how thorough the Bible is in its answers and application.
 They are surprised that the Scriptures speak for itself.
 They are surprised that a man with real inner strength is always ready to give an answer for the hope that is within him and readily accepts any challenge concerning his Savior.

 We see the standing through inner strength.